28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 Best time to visit: If you want to avoid the crowds, visit La Sagrada Familia first thing in the morning.
 However, mid-morning or mid to late afternoon is the best time light-wise.
 That’s when the sunlight strikes the windows directly, enhancing the colorful illumination within the church.
 We visited at around 2 PM and the light was mesmerizing!

-TIP: Instead of just getting tickets and going on your own, we highly recommend booking a guided tour which will come with priority access tickets.
+TIP: Instead of just getting tickets and going on your own, we highly recommend booking a guided tour, which will come with priority access tickets.
 There is so much symbolism, so many interesting details, and stories about La Sagrada that you would totally miss without a guide.
 Having a guide will enhance your visit to any of the Gaudi buildings, but especially at La Sagrada Familia!

-PRO TIP: If available for your travel date, upgrade your ticket to include tower access.
+PRO TIP: If available for your travel dates, upgrade your ticket to include tower access.
 Some guided tours also give this option.
 It doesn’t matter which tower you choose – Passion Facade Tower or Nativity Facade Tower, the views are just as spectacular, and you get to see the incredible architectural details of the towers and the rooftops from close by.
 It’s one of the most unique experiences in Barcelona!

 READ ALSO: Best Gaudi Tour in Barcelona